-1. Look at the template of the different sector corruption types in our review.
-Use this as the basis of your identification of the corruption types in your situation.
+Look at the typology of the different corruption issues in your sector.
+Use this as the basis of your identification of the corruption issues in your situation.
+If you find that the typology is not suitable, then make your own one, by analogy with the ones you see in the CurbingCorruption site.

-- 2. Gather available data.
-We suggest that you do this first at a macro level, to get a sense of which corruption issues are big or small across the sector, regions and/or countries.
-Often there is a lot of such macro data publicly available.
-Then, gather available data at the micro level, local to you. - 3.
-Decide if it would help to do a formal analysis of the corruption types and the levels of corruption risk.
+- 1. Gather data on the impact of these issues on your activities/outputs/policies/operations. - 2.
+Decide if it would help to do a formal analysis of the corruption situation.
+There are two analyses you can consider.
+1) Analysing the issues and the levels of corruption risk.
 This takes time but gives you a thorough baseline for your reforms.
-It also serves to show the level of danger and damage from corruption to staff and to the public. - 4.
-Consider doing an analysis of the levels of support and opposition that you can expect.
-This is called a 'political economy analysis'. - 5.
-Prepare for the later step in which you develop your strategy (Step 4) by thinking about which the best 'entry points' are likely to be certain corruption types, regardless of scale, merit being tackled first because they are the most likely to build momentum and/or enable further reform.
-This choice of starting point is hugely context dependent.
+2) An analysis of the economic and political pressures, including the support and opposition you can expect. - 3.
+Prepare for the later step in which you develop your Approach by thinking about which the best 'entry points' are likely to be certain corruption issues, regardless of scale, may merit being tackled first because they are the most likely to build constructive momentum and/or enable further reform. - 4.
+Draw on the international experience of tackling corruption in your sector details can be found later in the review